An Approximation Algorithm for $K$-best Enumeration of Minimal Connected Edge Dominating Sets with Cardinality Constraints: Abstract

 \section{Abstract}

-\emph{$K$-best enumeration}, which asks to output $k$ best solutions without duplication, plays an important role in data analysis for many fields.
-In such fields, data can be typically represented by graphs, and thus subgraph enumeration has been paid much attention to.
+\emph{$K$-best enumeration}, which asks to output $k$-best solutions without duplication, is a helpful tool in data analysis for many fields.
+In such fields, graphs typically represent data.
+Thus subgraph enumeration has been paid much attention to such fields.
 However, $k$-best enumeration tends to be intractable since, in many cases, finding one optimum solution is \NP-hard.
-To overcome this difficulty, we combine $k$-best enumeration with a new concept of enumeration algorithms called \emph{approximation enumeration algorithms}, which has been recently proposed.
-As a main result, we propose an $\alpha$-approximation algorithm for minimal connected edge dominating sets which outputs $k$ minimal solutions with cardinality at most $\alpha\cdot\OPT$, where $\OPT$ is the cardinality of a mini\emph{mum} solution which is \emph{not} outputted by the algorithm, and $\alpha$ is constant.
-Moreover, our proposed algorithm runs in $\order{nm^2\Delta}$ delay, where $n$, $m$, $\Delta$ are the number of vertices, the number of edges, and the maximum degree of an input graph.
+To overcome this difficulty, we combine $k$-best enumeration with a concept of enumeration algorithms called \emph{approximation enumeration algorithms}.
+As a main result, we propose a $4$-approximation algorithm for minimal connected edge dominating sets which outputs $k$ minimal solutions with cardinality at most $4\cdot\OPT$, where $\OPT$ is the cardinality of a minimum solution which is \emph{not} outputted by the algorithm.
+Our proposed algorithm runs in $\order{nm^2\Delta}$ delay, where $n$, $m$, $\Delta$ are the number of vertices, the number of edges, and the maximum degree of an input graph.